Prasanna1Mula/VHDL-codes-/README.md

 - Outputs both Q (true) and Q_bar (complementary) signals

 ---

+## 19. BCD Counter
+This program is to implement a BCD Counter

+**Description**: This is a Binary-Coded Decimal (BCD) Counter that counts from 0 (0000) to 9 (1001) in binary and resets back to 0.
+Commonly used in digital clocks and displays, it outputs decimal digits in 4-bit binary form.

+Ideal for use with seven-segment displays or digital systems requiring decimal output

 ## How to Use
 1. Compile and simulates the code using a VHDL simulator like ModelSim or Xilinx Vivado.